mathewbishop/shell-store/README.md

 A fictional store full of CRUD with a CLI.
 MySQL and Node.js

 ## Welcome to the Shell Store!
-From Bash Shells to PowerShells, if its about shells, we have it!
+From Bash Shells to PowerShells, if you need a shell, you've come to the right place!

 I built this app with Node.js and MySQL.
 The core function of the app is to perform CRUD operations on a MySQL database when user input is received.